DariusCS/aptos-core/crates/aptos-faucet/README.md

 # Aptos Faucet

+The Aptos Faucet is a service that runs alongside a test network and mints coins for users to test and develop on Aptos.

 ## Subdirectories
-This is a brief overview of the subdirectories to help you find what you're looking for.
-For more information on each of these, see the README in that subdirectory.
+This is a brief overview of the subdirectories to help you find what you seek.
+For more information on each of these subdirectories, see the README in that subdirectory.

 - `core/`: All core logic, including the server, endpoint handlers, bypassers, checkers, funders, etc.
 - `service/`: The entrypoint for running the faucet as a service.